buckleylab/HR-SIP_example/README.md

 SIPSim: A Modeling Toolkit to Predict Accuracy and Aid Design of DNA-SIP Experiments.
 Front.
 Microbiol.
 9:570. doi:[10.3389/fmicb.2018.00570](https://doi.org/10.3389/fmicb.2018.00570)

-These two analysis methods can be performed in R using functions from the package [HTSSIP](https://cran.r-project.org/web/packages/HTSSIP/index.html) available on CRAN.
+MW-HR-SIP can be performed in R using functions from the package [HTSSIP](https://cran.r-project.org/web/packages/HTSSIP/index.html) available on CRAN.
 These tutorials will take you through some preliminary analyses, the main functions, and some follow-up analyses using this package as well as code for developing some interesting figures.

 For more information on the HTSSIP package please refer to: